 The James B. Moran Center for Youth Advocacy (“Moran Center”) provides low-income Evanston youth and their families with integrated legal work and social work services to improve their quality of life at home, at school and in the community.
 The vision is to foster the development of youth who are productive law-abiding citizens with bright futures, and the programmatic approach focuses on legal representation integrated with social work services, youth advocacy and restorative justice practices.
 The Moran Center works to provide justice in the courtroom, access to the classroom, and support in the community.
 IBF Funds the Special Education Legal Advocacy Program, which provides advocacy, legal assistance, and social work support in special education and school discipline matters.

-FY19 Grant Award: $5,000 to support their Special Education Legal Advocacy Program.
+FY19 Grant Award: $5,000 to support their Special Education and Civil Legal Clinic Programs.

 Land of Lincoln Legal Aid

 The Land of Lincoln Legal Aid’s mission is to provide low-income and senior residents of central and southern Illinois with high-quality civil legal services in order to maintain their basic human needs.
 LOLLAF will receive general operating support for their programs, serving 65 counties in central and southern Illinois where there are currently more than 380,000 people below the federal poverty line.

 FY20 Grant Award: $17,500 for general operating support.